 - ½ cup plain Greek yogurt - not regular yogurt

-- 2 scoops whey protein powder - unsweetened, not packed; about 40 grams total
+- 2 scoops unsweetened whey protein powder - not packed; 40 grams total; please measure by weight

 - 1 teaspoon baking powder - gluten-free if needed